ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - we usually consider log transformation of tf score
 - `tfidf = (1+log(1 + freq_of_word_in_doc/total_word_in_doc)) * log10(total_docs/no_of_docs_in_which_word_appear)`

+### Effect of idf on ranking
+- idf has no effect on ranking one term queries like iPhone – idf affects the ranking of documents for queries **with atleast two terms** – For the query `capricious person`, idf weighting makes occurrences of `capricious` count for much more in the final document ranking than occurrences of `person`.

 ## Text Normalization:
 ### Stemming: